 Courts of Appeal; Courts of First Instance

 Albania, a formerly closed, centrally-planned state, is making the difficult transition to a more modern open-market economy.
-The government has recently adopted a fiscal reform package aimed at reducing the large gray economy and attracting foreign investment.
+Albania managed to weather the first waves of the global financial crisis but, more recently, its negative effects have put some pressure on the Albanian economy.
+While the government is focused on establishing a favorable business climate through the simplification of licensing requirements and tax codes, it entered into a new arrangement with the IMF for additional financial and technical support.
 Remittances, a significant catalyst for economic growth declined from 12-15% of GDP before the 2008 financial crisis to 7% of GDP in 2012, mostly from Albanians residing in Greece and Italy.
 The agricultural sector, which accounts for almost half of employment but only about one-fifth of GDP, is limited primarily to small family operations and subsistence farming, because of a lack of modern equipment, unclear property rights, and the prevalence of small, inefficient plots of land.
-Complex tax codes and licensing requirements contribute to Albania’s poor business environment.
-Energy shortages and antiquated infrastructure also makes attracting foreign investment more difficult.
+Complex tax codes and licensing requirements, a weak judicial system, poor enforcement of contracts and property issues, and antiquated infrastructure contribute to Albania's poor business environment and makes attracting foreign investment more difficult.
 Inward FDI is among the lowest in the region, but the government has embarked on an ambitious program to improve the business climate through fiscal and legislative reforms.
-The completion of a new thermal power plant near Vlore has helped diversify generation capacity away from hydropower, and plans to upgrade transmission lines between Albania and Montenegro and Kosovo would help relieve the energy shortages.
-Also, with help from EU funds, the government is taking steps to improve the poor national road and rail network, a long-standing barrier to sustained economic growth.
+Albania’s energy supply has improved in recent years mostly due to upgraded transmission capacities that Albania has developed with its neighboring countries.
+However, technical and non-technical losses - including energy theft and non-payment - continue to be a threat to the financial viability of the entire system.
+Also, with help from international donors, the government is taking steps to improve the poor national road and rail network, a long-standing barrier to sustained economic growth.
 The country will continue to face challenges from increasing public debt, having exceeded its former statutory limit of 60% of GDP in 2013.
 Strong trade, remittance, and banking sector ties with Greece and Italy make Albania vulnerable to spillover effects of debt crises and weak growth in the euro zone.

 general assessment: despite new investment in fixed lines, teledensity remains low with roughly 10 fixed lines per 100 people; mobile-cellular telephone use is widespread and generally effective